 Technology to Address Physician Burnout

 At Providertech, our suite of HIPAA-compliant solutions enables healthcare provider organizations of all sizes, including Federally Qualified Health Centers (FQHCs), to streamline administrative tasks.
-For example, our two-way text messaging solution, CareMessenger, increases operational efficiency while optimizing patient care.
-Likewise, CareTest securely automates HIPAA-compliant test result delivery to reduce unnecessary office visits, streamline virtual follow-up after results delivery and promote real-time patient engagement.
+For example, our two-way text messaging solution increases operational efficiency while optimizing patient care.
+Likewise, our eTest results delivery solution securely automates HIPAA-compliant test result delivery to reduce unnecessary office visits, streamline virtual follow-up after results delivery and promote real-time patient engagement.
+Both can be found in our CareCommunity suite of population health solutions.